hamidgasmi/training.computerscience.cloud.aws/README.md

 		- NACLs and SGs can be used to control access
 		- SG reference is cross-account but it's not cross-region (see limits below)
 	- DNS resolution to private IPs can be enabled,
-		- It is needed in both sides
+		- It's needed in both sides
 		- Public DNSes will therefore be resolved to their private IP and,
 		- It won't be traveling over the public Internet
 - Data transit:
-	- It is encrypted
+	- It's encrypted
 	- It uses AWS global-backbone for VPC peering cross-region: low latency and higher performance than public internet
 - Limits:
 	- VPC CIDR blocks can't overlap